Dipole Localization Using An Integrated Radio Frequency Atomic Magnetometer: Introduction

 \section{Introduction}

-Magnetometers find numerous applications~\cite{bai2023atomic}, ranging from measurement of DC, or close to DC, fields, including archaeological magnetic prospecting~\cite{fassbinder2015seeing}, magnetocardiography~\cite{bang2016repolarization, alem2015fetal} magnetoencephalography~\cite{hamalainen1993magnetoencephalography, alem2014magnetoencephalography, boto2018moving, nardelli2020conformal} magnetic tracking~\cite{Xu2006, soheilian2020position, soheilian2021detection} and remanent detection of unexploded ordnance~\cite{billings2006magnetic, yoo2021application} (UXO); to radio-frequency measurements, including the search for axions~\cite{budker2014proposal}, induction detection of UXO \cite{zhang2003sensing}, low-field NMR~\cite{savukov2005nmr, savukov2007detection}, nuclear quadrupole resonance (NQR) detection of contraband material~\cite{garroway1994narcotics, Garroway2001, jenkinson2004nuclear, miller2005explosives, lee2006subfemtotesla, miller2011nuclear, cardona2015nuclear, Malone2025, ROBERTSON2025}, RF magnetic communication~\cite{gerginov2017prospects,fan2022magnetic}, and magnetic induction tomography (MIT)~\cite{wickenbrock2014magnetic, Deans2018, deans2021electromagnetic}.
+Magnetometers find numerous applications~\cite{bai2023atomic}, ranging from measurement of DC, or close to DC fields, including archaeological magnetic prospecting~\cite{fassbinder2015seeing}, magneto-cardiography~\cite{bang2016repolarization, alem2015fetal} magneto-encephalography~\cite{hamalainen1993magnetoencephalography, alem2014magnetoencephalography, boto2018moving, nardelli2020conformal} magnetic tracking~\cite{Xu2006, soheilian2020position, soheilian2021detection} and remanent detection of unexploded ordnance~\cite{billings2006magnetic, yoo2021application} (UXO); to radio-frequency measurements, including the search for axions~\cite{budker2014proposal}, induction detection of UXO \cite{zhang2003sensing}, low-field NMR~\cite{savukov2005nmr, savukov2007detection}, nuclear quadrupole resonance (NQR) detection of contraband material~\cite{garroway1994narcotics, Garroway2001, jenkinson2004nuclear, miller2005explosives, lee2006subfemtotesla, miller2011nuclear, cardona2015nuclear, Malone2025, ROBERTSON2025}, RF magnetic communication~\cite{gerginov2017prospects,fan2022magnetic}, and magnetic induction tomography (MIT) ~\cite{wickenbrock2014magnetic, Deans2018, deans2021electromagnetic}.
 Historically, detection of RF fields has been done through wire loops.
 Their sensitivity, however, degrades at lower frequency, and inductive and capacitive to their surroundings~\cite{suits2004noise} can corrupt the signal.
-Atomic magnetometers (AMM), in contrast, retain their senstivity at low frequency and can exceed that of a coil for frequencies below 50~MHz~\cite{savukov2007detection}.
-Both this sensitivity, and their lack of inductive and capacitive coupling, make them attractive as measurement devices~\cite{cooper2016atomic}.
-In addition, their resonance frequency is easily tunable with a small static magnetic field~\cite{savukov2005tunable}.
+Furthermore, it is common practice to boost the signal from the coil using a resonantly tuned circuit, whose reactive components must be mechanically changed when the frequency of interest changes.
+Such mechanical changes inhibit search speeds when multiple frequencies are involved.
+Atomic magnetometers (AMM), in contrast, retain their sensitivity at low frequency and can exceed that of a coil for frequencies below 50~MHz~\cite{savukov2007detection}.
+Both this sensitivity, and their lack of inductive and capacitive coupling, make them attractive as measurement devices\cite{cooper2016atomic}.
+Additionally, their resonance frequency is easily tunable with a small static magnetic field~\cite{savukov2005tunable}, so that frequencies of interest can be rapidly detected \cite{quiroz2022interleaved} or even simultaneously measured with the appropriate geometry \cite{heilman2024large}.
 Moreover, these magnetometers have become more robust and flexible with integration of lasers and optics into a compact sensor head with only wired connections.
 In this work, we present the use of an integrated RF magnetometer to localize an oriented magnetic dipole, the dipole representing the lowest order approximation to any magnetic source.